parseablehq/collector/README.md

-# Kubec
+# Collector

-Kubec (pronounced "cube - ek") is a log collection system for [Parseable server](https://github.com/parseablehq/parseable).
-Kubec is designed to _pull_ application logs from specific containers (using Kubernetes API).
-Kubec sends collected logs to Parseable server for storage, querying and further analysis.
+Collector is a log collection system for [Parseable server](https://github.com/parseablehq/parseable).
+Collector is designed to _pull_ application logs from specific containers (using Kubernetes API).
+Collector sends collected logs to Parseable server for storage, querying and further analysis.

 # Why